Takeaways

 2. What Size Home Do You Need

-Considering the usual bed and bath requirements is a great place to start.
+Considering the usual bed and bath requirements, this is a great place to start.
 You should also debate the living space, the storage space, the area for your car, and the total square footage.
 Be sure you try to balance your wants with your desires because a large house also requires a lot of maintenance and upkeep.

 3. Features of Your Home